rrallo/GenomeBrowser/README.md

 This process can take a couple of hours depending on the size of the VCF file and your internet speed.
 Average runs range from 2-3 hours for a 7 million line VCF file.

-This will create a file named 'snpediaMap.json' in the GenomeBrowser/GenomeGenomeBrowser directory, which will be read by the XCode application as a database.
-Don't change the name of this file or the XCode project will not be able to find the data.
-Once the snpediaMap.json file is completed, open GenomeBrowser.xcodeproj with XCode and select Run from the Product menu (command + R) to build and run the application.
+This will create a file named 'snpediaMap.json' in the GenomeBrowser/GenomeGenomeBrowser directory, which will be read by the Xcode application as a database.
+Don't change the name of this file or the Xcode project will not be able to find the data.
+Once the snpediaMap.json file is completed, open GenomeBrowser/GenomeBrowser.xcodeproj with Xcode and select Run from the Product menu (command + R) to build and run the application.
 A window will pop up soon after when the project is done loading.

 Note that the snpediaMap.json file is not formatted nicely, if you'd like to view it in standard JSON format you can run the following command:
     $python -mjson.tool snpediaMap.json